LakshendraSingh/SkyNasMk1./README.md

 - [ ] Finalize the automated installation script.

+---

-These are the Steps and recommendations for setting up SkyNasMk1 both manually and using the automated script.
+These are the Steps and recommendations for setting up SkyNasMk1 both manually and using the automated script, you may change the settings according to your need.

 ---